 MTSA publishes, implements, and disseminates academic policies that adhere to principles of good educational practice and that accurately represent the programs and services of the institution.
-Educational policies appear in MTSA publications including the Administrative Manual, student handbooks, as well as Faculty Handbook.
-These manual and handbooks are available to their constituents through handbooks either the MTSA website, MTSA's internal Sharefile network, or in print, upon request.
-The manuals and handbooks are reviewed and updated annually to ensure accurate information is disseminated.
+Educational policies appear in MTSA publications including the student handbooks and Faculty Handbook.
+These handbooks are available to their constituents through either the

+MTSA website, MTSA's internal Sharefile network, or in print, upon request.
+The handbooks are reviewed and updated annually to ensure accurate information is disseminated.